Shubhamj08/iShare/README.md

 ## Goal

-#### The goal of this webpage is to connect people who have some dream, vision, idea with the people who can accomplish those ideas using their skills...
+#### The goal of the application is to connect people who have some dream, vision, idea with the people who can accomplish those ideas using their skills...

-## Current features of page
+## Current features of application

-#### users can see all the ideas right away on opening the page but need to register in order to post their ideas or login if already registered.

-## Upcoming features

-#### User profile, chat and few more...
+#### post idea, see ideas from all users, like, user profile

 # Technologies Used

 ## Front-end

-#### HTML, CSS, JQuery
+#### React, HTML, CSS, Bootstrap

 ## Back-end

-#### nodejs, express, pug(templating engine)
+#### Nodejs, express

 ## Database